Thuku456/portfolio/README.md

 If your would like to contribute to this project, fork the project
 ### License
 [MIT](https://choosealicense.com/licenses/mit/)
-Copyright (c) 2020 Nderitu macaharia
+Copyright (c) 2020 Nderitu thuku macaharia